Skip to content

 Timing and Delivery

-Leaving the letter as a legacy document means your grandchild will receive it at a moment when your words carry the weight of everything you were to them, filtered through loss.
+You face a choice about whether to give the letter now or to leave it as part of your legacy.
+Both have something to recommend them.
+Giving the letter now means your grandchild has the experience of receiving it from you in person — of being able to say thank you, to ask questions, to tell you what it meant.
+Leaving it as a legacy document means your grandchild will receive it at a moment when your words carry the weight of everything you were to them, filtered through loss.
 It becomes a form of continued presence.

 Many grandparents choose both: writing a letter now and giving it, while also adding to a letter that will be found among their belongings.
 There is no reason a person cannot write multiple letters to the same grandchild at different stages of both of their lives.

 The important thing is to write it.
-The grandchildren who most need these letters have no idea they're waiting for them.
+The grandchildren who most need these letters have no idea they are waiting for them.
 And the grandparents who most want to write them often simply never find the moment to start.
-Today is a good day to start.

 My Loved Ones provides a private, secure space to write letters and legacy messages for the people you love.
 Your words are stored safely and delivered to the right people at the right time.